allenai/ccget/README.md

 ## Test Role and Bucket

-A test bucket exists within the AllenNLP AWS account: `ai2-russella`.
+A test bucket exists within the AllenNLP AWS account: `destination-bucket-name`.
 There is also a role with the appropriate permissions that can write and retore to this bucket: `S3BatchOpsRole_CCGET_Test`.
 Please use these things to test the scripts.
 But, it's important that a FULL archive is NOT run with the test setup for cost purposes.

 ## Restore objects to normal S3 PERMANENTLY

 Hopefully you never need to do this!
 If you do, please make sure that you understand that the cost of storage of petabytes of data on S3 standard is significant.
 For more information on how to retore and object from Glacier Deep Archive permanently see this [Stack Overflow thread](https://stackoverflow.com/questions/51670231/how-do-i-restore-from-aws-glacier-back-to-s3-permanently).

 Relevant to this project, you will use the `restore_shard.py` script to restore the files you want to unarchive permanently then follow the steps in the thread above to make an in-place copy with a new storage class.

+## Attribution

+This package was developed by [Russell Arthur](https://www.linkedin.com/in/rauthur/) while employed at the Allen Institute for AI.
+Its current maintainers are [Luca Soldaini](https://soldaini.net) and [Kyle Lo](https://kyleclo.github.io).